FFizzZZ/Fizz/Notes/Operating Systems: Three Easy Pieces/virtualization_process.md

 ###### Shortest Time-to-Completion First (STCF)
 * Any time a new job enters the system, the STCF scheduler determines which of the remaining jobs (including the new job) has the least time left, and schedules that one.
 ###### Round Robin (RR)
+* Instead of running jobs to completion, RR runs a job for a **time slice** (sometimes called a **scheduling quantum**) and then switches to the next job in the run queue.
+It repeatedly does so until the jobs are finished.